siddhant-99/ibm_crackcovid/README.md

 - Take an input image -> Detect faces -> Detect ROI -> Use Facial Landmarks to Localize -> Classify as ***mask*** or ***no_mask***

-### 2. Integration of live Video feed with Mask Detection model to predict Safety score (Honnesh + Jivat)
+### 2. Integration of live Video feed with Mask Detection model to predict Safety score

 ![Inferred Image](Test_Image_Mask.png)
-- The mask detector model is employed on the CCTV cameras installed througout the city.
-As it is a light model with less number of parameters, live video stream captured can be directly inferenced on the connected computer.
+The mask detection model is employed on the CCTV cameras installed througout the city.
+For the locations with no CCTV cameras in place, the model can be integrated with drones.
+As it is a light model with less number of parameters, live video stream captured can be directly inferenced on the connected computer or system.
-This saves us from the overhead of sending the entire video feed to the cloud and processing it there.

-Instead, we are leveraging the edge computing facilities already available with the camera and sending only the corresponding numeric metrics calculated.
-This makes our solution even more lightweight and easily deployable.
+Instead of processing the video stream on cloud, we are leveraging the edge computing facilities already available with the camera and sending only the corresponding numeric metrics calculated.
+This saves us from the overhead of sending the entire video feed to the cloud and makes the solution even more lightweight and easily deployable.

-- **Safety score** is calculated as percentage of people wearing mask in a given image frame.
+***Safety score*** is calculated as percentage of people wearing mask in a given image frame.
 The live video feed is divided into 10 minutes interval and a corresponding safety score is provided for each interval by averaging the safety score over all the frames.
 A 10 minute interval is taken to give a general idea about the area which we are planning to visit beforehand.
 Thus, this will help us be prepared to handle the situation better and take necessary precautions and increase our PPE if required or delay our visit if not urgent.
-- The above workflow is summarized below-:
+The above workflow is summarized in the flowchart below-:

 ![Workflow](/extras/Workflow.png)

 In order to train a face mask detector on CCTV cameras, we characterize our project into two distinct phases, each with its own respective sub-steps: